Traditional & Modern Pubic Transport in Jakarta

 rainstorms.
 Bargain before you get in and don't expect the driver to have

-Perhaps the only truly traditional transportation left in Jakarta, delman (horse-drawn carriages) are getting harder to spot in Jakarta nowadays.
-They are most commonly used to transport goods from major markets.
-Delman can often be found around Pasar Palmerah, Kemanggisan, Cipulir, around big pasar run by PD Pasar Jaya (the city market authority).
+Perhaps the only truly traditional transportation left in Jakarta, delman (horse-drawn carriages) are getting harder to spot in Jakarta.
+They are most commonly used to transport goods from major outlying markets.
+Delman can occasionally be found around Pasar Palmerah, Kemanggisan, Cipulir, around big pasar run by PD Pasar Jaya (the city market authority).